quentinl-c/ABCShadow_article_assets/README.md

 All the resuslts demonstrated in the arcticle are computed using the Jupyter notebooks in the `journal` directory.

+⚠️ NOTE: before executing the Jupyter notebooks, you must decompress `.bz2` files (which encode the posterior distributions).

 #### Binomial + Simulated data

-All results related to Section 4 "ABC shadow in practice : illustration on synthetic data" were computed in : `setup.ipynd`.
+All results related to Section 4 "ABC shadow in practice : illustration on synthetic data" were computed in : `setup.ipynd` & `binomial_setup.ipynb`.

 #### Application